Sex, life, taboos: Intimate voices of Yiddish women writers (Zoom)

 In this course, we will examine some of these intimate voices.
 We will delve into memoirs, poetry, fiction, critical reviews and essays by women, originally published in Yiddish, and presented in English translation.
 We will study translated works that address themes of sex, desire, pleasure, pain and abuse, by writers including Celia Dropkin, Fradl Shtok, Malka Lee and Rashel Veprinski.
 We will explore critical themes and stylistics in this daring writing.
 These works will be contextualised within the circumstances in which they were created, circulated and translated, as well as the biographies of the individual authors.

 Classes will be conducted in English.
 All materials will be studied in English translation, with poems also presented in Yiddish.
-All materials will be provided in English translation, with source texts in Yiddish available on request.
+Source texts in Yiddish will be available on request.
 No prior knowledge of Yiddish or Jewish culture is required.

-The Zoom link will be emailed to attendees directly ahead of the first session.
+The Zoom link will be emailed to attendees ahead of the first session.

 Image: Series 02: Dr Fanny Reading photographs, ca. 1890-1965 / various photographers, courtesy State Library of NSW